trujillm/acm-install/README.md

      * Labels
        * Cloud: AWS
        * Environment: dev
-       * additional lables: cluster = marcus-test-cluster-managed
+       * additional lables: cluster = test-cluster-managed

 8. Confirm you see new cluster in Hub